Skip to main content

 Who may qualify: Tennessee says OPTIONS can serve adults age 18 or older who live in Tennessee and have limits with daily living tasks.
 Title III-B home services are tied to adults age 60 or older with daily living limits.

-Where to apply: Contact your AAAD and ask for screening through the HCBS page listed by the state.
+Where to apply: Contact your AAAD and ask for screening through the state HCBS page for details.

-Reality check: OPTIONS is not the same as full-time home care.
+Reality check: OPTIONS is not full-time home care.
 Tennessee says there is no income rule for OPTIONS, but a sliding fee may apply based on income.
-Services can also depend on the local budget.
+Services can depend on the local budget.

 Caregiver support